- A quick round up on detail sanders available

 This sander is able to turn its pad in three directions, allowing for even greater access and ease when working to hit the right spot.

-This unit not only works efficiently but also cleanly, removing all but the most persistent dust and material debris.
+This unit not only works efficiently but also neatly, removing all but the most persistent dust and material debris.

 Need an accurate tool that’ll allow you to work long?
 This is it.
 The best value detail sander.